Nainoaian/Nainoaian.github.io/essays/the-impact-of-javascript.md

 I LOVE Javascript.
 I'm not very experienced in it or even that good, really, but it is an amazing language for programming.
 I'm a computer engineer taking a computer science class so I've been practicing in Python, C++, and C so far.
 Except for an introductory 126 coding problems that I rushed through in a short amount of time, the Javascript that I'm writing now is the first Javascript code I've ever written.
 This does not diminish my interest in the slightest.

 Even though I was stuck on a lot of the coding problems, even though I ended up completely failing WOD 1, I can't help but be attracted to the convenience and flexibility of Javascript.
-This might be all down to personal preference, but I feel like Javascript posseses a casual feel that C just doesn't and yet, Javascript feels like it's capable of more, especially when it comes to app or website design.
+This might be all down to personal preference, but I feel like Javascript possesses a casual feel that C just doesn't and yet, Javascript feels like it's capable of more, especially when it comes to app or website design.
 Again, this is all just speculation, but I really am looking forward to pursuing Javascript and seeing what it really is capable of.

 <img class="ui image" src="../images/CLOCK.jpg">